leo-editor/leo-editor/leo/doc/demo.md

 The **setup_script** method calls demo.delete_widgets(), freeing individual demo scripts from having to do so.
 See below for a practical use for **teardown_script**.

+**demos are reproducible**

-I want to emphasize something.
-Demo scripts can use all parts of Leo's API to "run" Leo automatically.
+Demo scripts can use *all* parts of Leo's API to "run" Leo automatically.
 For example, this is one way to create a new node:

 ```python
 p = c.insertHeadline()